Zir0-93/zir0-93.github.io/_posts/2019-07-30-rest-message-queue.md

 thread until the service has responded.
 This allows the thread to complete other tasks in the meantime, and increases the efficiency of your CPU by allowing you to serve more requests.

+{% include image_with_caption.html url="/images/ansychronous-synchronous-requests-android-preview-opt.png" description="RESTFul HTTP calls can be implemented in both a synchronous and asynchronous fashion at an IO level." %}

 This level of asynchronization can be implemented in both RESTful calls and message queues.
 For example I can use the `CompletableFuture` mechanism introduced in Java 8 to make an asynchronous HTTP call to an API with following code.
 It's asynchronous because the request completes in a separate thread and notifies the main thread upon